retsullivan/retsullivan.github.io/2019-09-24-Almost-Famous-the-Fab-4-of-Design-Patterns.md

 ---
 Layout: post
-Title: Almost Famous - The Fab 4 of Design Patterns
+Title: Almost Famous (The Fab 4 of Design Patterns)
 ---

 **Who needs the Fab 4 when you can have the Gang of 4?**